-CAPI Sample Design
+CAPI Sample Frame

 The sample design was a multistage stratified cluster sample.
-This means that the population was divided into geographic blocs and then through stages, each time selecting a more limited geographic unit until the final sampling unit for interviewing was selected.
-The geographic and sampling units defined at each stage were the following:
+This means that the population was divided into geographic blocks (a "cluster") and then through stages, each time selecting a more limited geographic unit until the final sampling unit for interviewing was selected.
+Specifically, the three geographic units and the sampling unit of individual businesses defined at each stage were the following:

-PSUs: Primary sampling units (PSUs) were defined as regions.
-Five regions were selected with certainty (100 percent probability) due to their commercial importance: Bogotá, Caribe, Central, Oriental, and Pacifica.
-The Amazonian region was excluded from the sample because it is remote and difficult to access.
-In addition, while this region comprises nearly one-third of Colombia's land area, it represents less than two percent of the country's population.

-- SSU1s: Secondary sampling units (SSU1s) were defined as departments.
+- PSUs: Primary sampling units (PSUs) were defined as regions in Colombia.
+Five out of the seven regions in Colombia were selected for CAPI interviewing: Bogotá, Caribe, Central, Oriental and Pacifica.
+These five were selected with certainty (100% probability) due to their commercial importance and proportion of the population covered by these regions. - SSUs: Secondary sampling units (SSUs) are defined as departments.
 There are 32 departments and one Capital District in Colombia.
-Excluding the five departments contained within the Amazonian region, the remaining 27 departments were stratified by urbanicity (urban/rural).
-Six departments were then selected as SSU1s with certainty due to their commercial importance: Antioquia, Atlántico, Bolívar, Distrito Capital, Santander, and Valle del Cauca. - SSU2s: SSU2s were defined as urban centers.
-Across the five SSU1s, six urban centers were selected with certainty due to their commercial importance.24 Below is a summary of the PSUs, SSU1s and SSU2s selected for this study: - PSU: BOGOTÁ: SSU1: Bogotá: SSU2: Bogotá - PSU: CARIBE: SSU1: Atlántico: SSU2: Barranquilla - PSU: CARIBE: SSU1: Bolívar: SSU2: Cartagena - PSU: CENTRAL: SSU1: Antioquia: SSU2: Medellin - PSU: ORIENTAL: SSU1: Santander: SSU2: Bucaramanga - PSU: PACÍFICA: SSU1: Valle del Cauca: SSU2: Cali

-Individual businesses: Within each of the SSU2s, enumerators identified businesses to contact by using the random walk method.
-That is, after beginning at a random spot within a demarcated geographic area, selected by the project management team based on their knowledge of local business districts, enumerators counted off and approached every "Xth" business, where "X" was a randomly selected number provided on their interview sheets.
+In addition to the Capital District, 27 departments of the 32 total fall within the five regions selected for the research.
+The Capital District and five departments were selected: Antioquia, Atlántico, Bolívar, Distrito Capital, Santander, and Valle del Cauca.
+These six were selected with certainty due to their commercial importance.
+The six departments selected for the study represent almost 65% and over 75% of the total population and GDP, respectively.^{xxxix} - TSUs: Tertiary sampling units (TSUs) were defined as urban centers.
+Within the Departments (SSUs), specific urban centers were selected with certainty due to their commercial importance.
+Six urban centers, one per department, were selected24.
+These six urban centers represent 27% of the population. - A summary of the PSUs, SSUs and urban centers selected for CAPI is provided below: - " PSU: BOGOTÁ, SSU: Bogotá: Urban center: Bogotá - " PSU: CARIBE: SSU: Atlántico: Urban center: Barranquilla - " PSU: CARIBE: SSU: Bolívar,: Urban center: Cartegena - " PSU: CENTRAL: SSU: Antioquia: Urban center: Medellin - " PSU: ORIENTAL: SSU: Santandar: Urban center: Bucarmanga - " PSU: PACÍFICA: SSU: Valle del Cauca: Urban center: Cali - Individual businesses (CAPI only): Within each of the TSUs, enumerators identified businesses to contact by using the random walk method.
+That is, after beginning at a random spot within a demarcated geographic area, selected by the project management team based on their knowledge of local business districts, enumerators counted off and approached every 'Xth' business, where 'X' was a randomly selected number provided on their interview sheets.
 First, they walked on the right-hand side of the street and turned right until they had walked around the entire perimeter, then they repeated the same process on the left side of the street.
-For the purposes of this survey, Ipsos enumerators only made contact with businesses with a storefront, booth or signage.
+For the purposes of this survey, lpsos enumerators only made contact with businesses with a storefront, booth or signage.